Nitrate in Drinking Water

 - Providing guidance for private well owners on Water Quality/Well Testing/Well Disinfection

 Local government, including counties and Soil and Water Conservation Districts, help people manage nitrate from lawns, agriculture, and other sources.
-The best way to find out what resources and assistance are available to you is to type the local government unit name and nitrate in your internet browser.

-MPCA released the Groundwater Protection Recommendations Report in 2016 that outlines ways to reduce nitrate and other contaminants in our water.
+MPCA released the Groundwater Protection Recommendations Report (PDF) in 2016 that outlines ways to reduce nitrate and other contaminants in our water.